-The only thing that can top an African night is an African morning.
-In contrast to the hasty retreat in the evening, the sun takes its time to greet the chilly morning.
-Bird calls replace the sound of crickets and they start early around here.
-Well before dawn and it is loud.
+The only thing that can top an African night, is an African sunrise.
+Bird calls replace the sound of crickets.
+And they start early around here.
+Well before dawn, and it is loud.
 There is apparently a lot to be told of the previous night.
 But everything else is silent except for excited chirping.
 It is pleasantly cool.
 Time to get the water on for a cup of tea.

 And time to get back in the park.
 Breakfast will be served. but not here.
 We’re taking it all with us and we’ll be showing off our culinary skills to whichever wildlife is willing to look our way.

 Our route to the planned picnic site is blocked.
 As are most people’s plans for today.
 A roadblock causes consternation for the dozen vehicles embarking on their own separate adventures.
 The main road heading to the dam is closed.
 And not by the local traffic enforcement but by the locals themselves.